JayBotsa/LyreBird-EDi/docs/Giza_at_C.md

 ### Recient discovery :

 > Structure below the Pyramids with new Radar technologies. - reveal facts, we have been waiting for with regards the following as Concept.
-Hard not to Question.
+Hard not to Question after unverified reports from 2025 suggest new scans reveal massive underground complexes.

+>> this is important as this will become the Storage Unit for Memory stored and used as Dual Communications and Information projector.